The Hirschsprung Collection

 Spanning the period from the Danish Golden Age to the Skagen painters and the Modern Breakthrough, this Østerbro gallery presents some of the most evocative and moving paintings in Danish art history.

 The museum building is a beautiful example of the neo-classical style, where the interior, with its subdued colors and small galleries, creates a special and intimate atmosphere.
-There isn’t a better setting for the intimate portraits and scenes of daily life from over a hundred years ago that constitute much of the collection.
+It is the perfect setting for the intimate portraits and scenes of daily life from over a hundred years ago that constitute much of the collection.

 Related Attractions